-You may be able to get a reduction in your Business Rates bill if you qualify for one of the many reliefs and exemptions.
-Specific conditions must be met, find out more at Anglia Revenues Partnership - Can I get money off my Business Rates?
+You may be able to get a reduction in your Business Rates bill if you qualify for one of the many reliefs and exemptions but specific conditions must be met.

 What benefit arises for those locations on the list?

 The purpose of preparing the list is in relation to Business Rate Relief.
 In short, you could (if you apply) get Rural Rate Relief if your business is in a settlement as listed.
 Such rural rate relief means that you won’t pay business rates if your business is in an eligible settlement and either:

 - the only village shop or post office, with a rateable value of up to £8,500

 - the only public house or petrol station, with a rateable value of up to £12,500